-Training consists of practicing basic techniques (strikes, blocks and kicks) and their sequences, pair exercises with pre-defined patterns, kata (choreographed patterns for practicing alone) and free sparring.
+Training consists of practicing basic techniques (stances, movements, strikes, blocks and kicks) and their sequences, pair exercises with pre-defined patterns, kata (choreographed patterns for practicing alone) and free sparring.
 Besides that we practice techniques of defence from knife and sword, fighting from the sitting position and grappling.

-Our instructor Luan Krasniqi has sixth dan grade and is extremely skilled, very pedagogical and fun to train with.
+Our instructor Luan Krasniqi has 6th Dan grade and is extremely skilled, very pedagogical and fun to train with.
 We maintain a healthy attitude of respect and etiquette in the dojo and have no requirements on the initial fitness, skill levels or age, everyone is welcome!

 Update December 2021: Training yields results!
 We have two new black belts in the section, Dmitri Kulginov and Niclas Wyholt, both 1st Dan now.